-We left dinner at the hotel early to catch our flight to Phuket for a day.
-The tour chosen made stops at Maya Beach, Phi Phi Don and Khai Nok Island.
-It included round trip transfers, some snacks, unlimited soft drinks, water, lunch and fruit.
-We used the Sunday to take fun vacation poses and relax.
+We left dinner at the hotel early to catch our flight to Phuket for a Phi Phi islands boat tour.
+The tour chosen made stops at Maya Beach, Phi Phi Don, and Khai Nok Island.

-After checking out, we drove towards Kanchanaburi to visit the floating market, the War Museum and the Bridge over River Kwai, part of the Thai-Burma Railway (Death Railway) where the Japanese used Allied prisoners of war and Asian prisoners to build.
+After checking out, we drove towards Kanchanaburi to visit the floating market, the War Museum, and the Bridge over River Kwai, part of the Thai-Burma Railway (Death Railway) which the Japanese used Allied prisoners of war and Asian prisoners to build.
 Its purpose was to supply the Japanese forces in Burma, bypassing the sea routes.